 SWAN

 Twilight’s Bella and Pirates of the Caribbean’s Elizabeth both answer to this surname.
 And why not?
-They’re gorgeous birds with a fierce reputation – possibly a winning combination for a daughter’s name.
+It’s a beautiful bird with a fierce reputation – possibly a winning combination for a daughter’s name.
 Not into Swan?
 There are plenty of related names to consider.
+Also worth noting: legend tells that Saint Hugh of Lincoln kept a tamed swan as a sort of pet bird, potentially lending a subtle spiritual note to this name.

 SWIFT